There are several completed studies from our lab, which continue to be used for follow-up analysis:

 In this research project, we were interested in examining how intranasal oxytocin affects social-cognitive functioning in adolescence.
 Oxytocin is a hormone naturally produced by the brain during social interactions to promote bonding experiences.
 The study was in collaboration with the Adolescent Treatment Program of the Menninger Clinic.
 The work was partially funded by several sources including two pre-doctoral training grants through the National Institute of Mental Health awarded to Carolyn Ha and Amanda Venta, funding from the American Psychoanalytic Association, the Child and Family Program of the Menninger Clinic, and a dissertation grant from the American Psychological Association Dissertation awarded to Amanda Venta.

-Venta, A., Ha, C., Vanwoerden, S., Newlin, E., Strathearn, L., & Sharp, C. (in press).
+Venta, A., Ha, C., Vanwoerden, S., Newlin, E., Strathearn, L., & Sharp, C. (2017).
 Paradoxical intranasal oxytocin effects on trust in inpatient and community adolescents.
 Journal of Clinical Child and Adolescent Psychology.

 Social Cognitive factors and Suicide-related Behaviors in Adolescents